xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 As devices become more powerful, web apps tend to have heavier client-side logic.
 In particular, Single Page Applications (SPAs) have become very popular in these past years, with the advent of battle-tested frontend frameworks such as React, Angular or Vue.

-These kind of apps aim to reduce the server's load as much as possible, for example, by caching data aggressively and avoiding reloads.
+These kinds of apps aim to reduce the server's load as much as possible, for example, by caching data aggressively and avoiding reloads.
 Why spend money upgrading your servers when your users have all this unused potential on their top-of-the-line phones and PCs?

 ## The Problem

 Heavier client-side apps are not even close to being a panacea.
-As code sent to the client grows in size, first-time page loads tend to take longer and longer.
-This isn't good, but it could be [worse than you think](https://www.thinkwithgoogle.com/marketing-resources/data-measurement/mobile-page-speed-new-industry-benchmarks/).
+As code sent to the client grows in size, first-time page loading tends to take longer and longer.
+This isn't good, however the problem may be [worse than you originally thought](https://www.thinkwithgoogle.com/marketing-resources/data-measurement/mobile-page-speed-new-industry-benchmarks/).

 Caching, compressing and CDNs tend to reduce loading times, but huge code also means parsing and execution times are bigger.
-At a certain point, pushing more code to the user becomes less and less effective.
+At a certain point, pushing more code to the user becomes less and less effective and can actually diminish the utility of the code.

 Say you have a very big SPA, with 20 distinct pages.
 Does the user really need all that code?
 Will the user navigate across all those 20 pages every time they use your app?
 I'm willing to bet, in most cases, the answer is no. So, if the user only needs a subset of the code at any one time, why not split it?
 Enter URL splitting.

 ## URL Splitting

-When apps are big, the user will probably navigate on a subset of the app's pages for a while, and then switch to another subset, or close the app.
-If the app is well designed, this behavior makes a lot of sense: if you're trying to do something, the tools to do it should be on screen, or a minimal amount of clicks away.
+When apps are big, the user will probably navigate on a subset of the app’s pages, then switch to another subset or close the app.
+If the app is well designed, this behavior makes a lot of sense: if you’re trying to do something, the tools to do it should be on screen, or a minimal amount of clicks away.

 URL splitting is the act of splitting an SPA in multiple sub apps, which will be in charge of knowing how to render a subset of the URLs of the app.
-If done correctly, it can lower your bundle size significantly, increase your app's performance and allow you to scale your app in the future!
+If done correctly, it can lower your bundle size significantly, increase your app’s performance and allow you to scale your app in the future!

-Let's introduce an example: think of an e-commerce app.
-This app let's users browse products, either by searching manually or looking through a catalog by category.
+Let’s introduce an example: think of an e-commerce app.
+This app lets users browse products, either by searching manually or looking through a catalog by category.
 Naturally, users can fill their cart and then proceed to the checkout process, which is fairly complex: users have to specify their address, billing information, select what shipping option they want, and then confirm the purchase.
 Also, the app has a section of static pages with a lot of information on how the business works, terms and conditions, FAQs, and more.

-I'm willing to bet that, if you've ever used an e-commerce app, you probably don't navigate through all the pages every time you use it.
-Most likely you spend some time looking at products, probably in more than one sitting (buying that sixty inch TV takes convincing), then go through the whole checkout process if you decide to buy.
-And you probably won't ever visit the static pages unless you are really interested on their business or have a question.
+I'm almost certain that if you have ever used an e-commerce app, the likelyhood that you navigated through every page each time you visited the app is very low.
+Most likely you spent some time looking at products, probably in more than one sitting (buying that sixty-inch TV takes convincing), then go through the whole checkout process if you decide to buy.
+Furthermore, you probably won’t ever visit the static pages unless you are really interested on their business or have a question.

 The first thing you need to do when URL splitting is deciding how many sub apps will be created and what subsets of pages they will manage.
-This part is more art than science, since you'll have to rely on your knowledge of the business and predict how the users will use the app.
+This part is more art than science, since you’ll have to rely on your knowledge of the business and predict how the users will use the app.
 On this case, it seems logical to split the app in three parts:

 - **Products App**: will be in charge of the homepage and any page that shows products, including the detail of a single product.
 - **Checkout App**: in charge of authentication-related pages, such as login and register.
 Also, in charge of the whole checkout process.